Recent Searches

 EIU Pine Honors College

-You will need to prepare an abstract detailing the nature of your study/performance, between 250 and 450 words in length.
-For guidance, do look at last year's abstracts at the link above.
+You will need to prepare an abstract detailing the nature of your study/performance, between 250 and 300 words in length (see abstract guidelines here).
 You should have the faculty mentor who has worked with you on your project review your abstract before you submit it.

 Your abstract will be judged for its clear communication of a research conclusion or a performance/creative purpose.
-The abstract should not assume specialist knowledge on the part of the reviewers, but should concisely describe the goal, method or approach, and significance of the work undertaken.
-We may suggest changes to your abstract to improve its chances of acceptance by NCUR or the URC.
+The abstract should not assume specialist knowledge on the part of the reviewers, but should concisely describe the goal, method, or approach, as well as the significance of the work undertaken.
+We may suggest changes to your abstract to improve its chances of acceptance by NCUR.

 If you have questions or technical difficulties, please email honors@eiu.edu.